massimopascale/subhalo-lensing/README.md

 # subhalo-lensing
+-nfwsubhalo_jit_el.py contains all of the functions for creating folds, populating subhalos, shooting rays, calculating magnification maps analytically, etc.

--rayshoot.py will create a realization of subhalos and then shoot rays, saving the mapping between X and Y
+-rayshoot.py will create a realization of subhalos and then shoot rays, saving the mapping between X and Y (these files are usually large)

 -calc_mags.py will take the rayshooting results, then calculate magnification statistics for gaussian sources